adomasb/pres-dplyr/index.md

 ========================================================
 left: 70%
 That is why we will learn how to do this insanely fast, beautifully and efficiently with `dplyr`.
-Give your janitor mopp to `dplyr`!
+Give your janitor's mopp to `dplyr`!

 ***